HRizwan1/2019-team-06f/reports/sprint-03/report.md

   * Database Schema:
   ![schema](images/schema.png "Schema")
   * 2-Database Servers running MySQL/MariaDB - 1 server serves as a master server and another serves as a slave.
 Master and slave servers are connected.
-  * The purpose of using the master-slave replication process is to enable data from one MySQL database server (serving as 'the master') to be copied automatically to the another MySQL databse server (which serves as 'the slave').
+  * The purpose of using the master-slave replication process is to enable data from one MySQL database server (serving as 'the master') to be copied automatically to another MySQL databse server (which serves as 'the slave').
   * The master-slave replication is a one-way replication (from master to slave); the master database is used only for the write operations, while the slave database is only used for read operations.
   ![databaseslave](images/databaseslave.png "Database Slave")
   * During designing or deploying the application, all the write operations (statement/query that changes the state of the database) are executed ONLY on the master server.
 As to minimize the risk of data conflicts on the slave, changes can only be made through the replication process.
   * 1 Apache web server hosts HTML, PHP, JavaScript and CSS
   * 1 Redis Cache server

-  <p>(Our setup uses the Apache server for providing the UI (our website) to the end user, information from the registration page and users uploading photos are written to the master database server.
-The master is connected to a slave server which holds a copy of the database used for reads.
+  <p>Our setup uses the Apache server for providing the UI (our website) to the end user; information from the registration page and users uploading photos are written to the master database server.
+The master is connected to a slave server, which holds a copy of the database used for reads.
 Writes and reads are separated to minimize the required movement of the disk head.
 On the master database, separating write from read frees up resources to focus on writes only and minimize the movement of the head by writing a few queries in a sequence and only moving the head once every few writes, in order to move the data into the “heap” (permanent storage in the database).
 On the slave database, reducing its functions to primarily reads allows it to handle more queries by freeing resources for the job.</p>
   <p>A Redis Cache server is placed between our Web server and Slave Database server and is responsible for storing a portion of the database entries and allows for faster searching and queries entered on the web server.)</p>

 6. Responsive Design (In-progress):